 The RPO also has the authority to receive requests from individual persons.
 According to the RPO's latest annual report on activities in the field of equal treatment, in 2016 the RPO received 622 requests concerning equal treatment, of which 59 cases (9.5 per cent) addressed discrimination on the grounds of sexual orientation and 9 (1.5 per cent) addressed discrimination on the grounds of gender identity.
-308 Requests addressing discrimination on the group of cases lodged to the RPO that year, following the requests addressing discrimination on the grounds of disabilities (211 cases, 33.9 per cent) and discrimination on the grounds of sex (60 cases, 9.7 per cent).
+308 Requests addressing discrimination on the grounds of sexual orientation constituted the third highest group of cases lodged to the RPO that year, following the requests addressing discrimination on the grounds of disabilities (211 cases, 33.9 per cent) and discrimination on the grounds of sex (60 cases, 9.7 per cent).